MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 (Administration \>\> Setup \>\> Company \>\> Company)

-1. Enter your company’s GST registration number in the Tax Registration field.
+1. Enter your company's GST registration number in the Tax Registration field.

 2. Choose Options to open the Company Setup Options window